 The chronological scope of the current project extends from the Iron Age until the present.
 The material foundation is composed of coins from current excavations as well as from larger, cohesive coin complexes, for example from regional museums, objects that can be presented for processing by directors of excavations and by museum curators.
 Furthermore, chance finds of coins should also be considered.
 In this regard it must be borne in mind that the conveyance of a coin to an employee of this project cannot be equated with an official report of a find.
 This reporting (compulsory by law) must be carried out separately by the finder (see https://bda.gv.at/de/archaeologie/).

-For additional information or for the conveyance of coins, please send an e-mail to the following address: fundmuenzen(at)oeaw.ac.at
+For additional information or for the conveyance of coins, please write to: fundmuenzen(at)oeaw.ac.at

 Michael Alram (KHM Vienna)